ginkgobioworks/gen/docs/graph_operators.md

 A graph's name and sample identifier can be almost any text string as long as it is unique within the context of the current collection in the repository.
 Placeholder symbols like `%n` and `%u` provide an easy way to avoid naming conflicts.
-When `%n` is used in a pattern, it is automatically replaced by the *n*ext available numerical identifier for that pattern, so if _plasmid_1_ and _plasmid_2_ already exist,`--new-name "plasmid_%n"` results in a new graph called "plasmid_3".
+When `%n` is used in a pattern, it is automatically replaced by the *n*ext available numerical identifier for that pattern, so if "plasmid\_1" and "plasmid\_2" already exist,`--new-name "plasmid\_%n"` results in a new graph called "plasmid\_3".
+Any characters that come behind `%n` and a non-numerical character are not taken into account, so "plasmid\_2\_abc" will still be followed by "plasmid\_3".
+This allows users to give more information without restarting the count, for example "plasmid\_%n\_expression-library".
 On the first use within a collection `%n` starts at 1, afterwards it will always be larger than the previous occurence of the pattern (gaps in the range are not filled).
 This avoids name collisions within a branch, but may still lead to conflicts when one branch is merged into another, requiring a name change at that point.
 This is not a problem for the `%u` placeholder, which is automatically replaced by the first 7 characters of the text representation of a Universally *u*nique identifier (UUID), a large random number that is statistically unlikely to ever come up twice.
 Using only the first 7 characters is a compromise between legibility and uniqueness, and should be sufficient in most cases.
 For very large repositories the odds of a collision increase however, and a `%U` placeholder (capitalized) can be used to include a full 128-bit UUID instead.

 While there is a certain directionality to the intent of _derive_ and _make_ operations (respectively, analysis and design of experiments), users should feel empowered to combine operations as needed.
 For example, deriving a subgraph